Authors of section

 Surgical cultures of the infected tissues are essential for correct identification of the responsible bacteria and appropriate definitive choice of antibiotics.

-Occasionally, an early recurrent infection can be arrested with prompt antibiotic treatment.
-Perhaps the best guide for choosing an antibiotic, if available, is the results of cultures from previous recurrences.
-Such a trial of antibiotics should be considered, if a patient presents in the early stages of recurrence, prior to wound breakdown.
+Occasionally, an early recurrent infection can be successfully treated with prompt antibiotic treatment based on the results of cultures from previous recurrences.
+A trial of antibiotics should be considered, if a patient presents in the early stages of recurrence, prior to wound breakdown.

 Go to diagnosis